Planxnx/ethereum-wallet-generator/README.md

 #### Easy & Fast Way to generate multiple Ethereum Wallets at once!

-- Tiny sizes and Fastest Speed with Golang 🚀
+- Tiny sizes and Fastest Speed with Golang 🚀 (required go 1.14 or higher)
+- No Go?
+No Problem!
+Docker images are provided for you 🐳
 - Embeded Database Supported! (with SQLite3).
 - Filtering by Letters Supported! (resovled only addresses that you want) 🔥
 - Speed up!! with customable concurrency numbers ⚡️
 - ∞ Infinity wallets generated! (set number to -1 to active infinite loop) ∞
 - Auto generated BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 256 bits).
 - Default Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - You can benchmark generate speed by DryRun 📈
-- Docker images are provided 🐳
 - We recommend every user of this application audit and verify any underlying code for its validity and suitability. 👮🏻‍♂️

 #### TODO